rikongha/describe-ec2-instances/README.md

 A script to find and return server information and attached EBS volumes.

 ## Configure
-set credentials in the AWS credentials profile, and set environment variable
+set credentials in the AWS credentials file, and set environment variable
 - `ENVIRONMENT = local` if running locally and
 - `PROFILE = {profilename}` if not using default.